javinwittig/Hackpad/README.md

 # Hackpad

-A custom 9-key macropad in a 3×3 layout, built around a Seeed Studio XIAO (SAMD21).
-Each switch has its own diode, wired as a 3×3 key matrix, and the board drives a small OLED display.
+I made a custom 9-key macropad in a 3×3 layout, built with a Seeed Studio XIAO (SAMD21).
+Each switch has its own diode, wired as a 3×3 key matrix.
+It also features a small OLED display.

 <p align="center">
   <img src="Assets/PCB.png" alt="Hackpad PCB" width="500">